FractalFir/FractalFir.github.io/articles/reflection/reflection.md

     }
 }
 ```
-However, despite its innocent apperance, being able to do this operation on arbitray types will quickly blow up in your face.
+However, despite its innocent appearance, being able to do this operation on arbitrary types will quickly blow up in your face.

 Let us start with the simpler `Even` example:
 ```rust